Todd-Owen-Mpeli/Kandy-s-Launderette-Website/README.md

 # Potential Future Features
 1. Develop a reserve services feature.
 (Example on a specific date & time book a slot for a service.)
-2. Develop a product availability feature (available or sold out).
+2. Develop a service availability feature (available or not available).
 This will then be updated on the website in real time.
 3. Re-building the entire website with React and Node.js
-4. Implementing a checkout feature, this will allow users to have their items reserved for a selected period of time. and then be able to drive in-store for collection or pay a shipping fee.

 # Deployment